To select graph data you can use:

-Use mouse and/or keyboard hotkeys to select nodes or groups of nodes, and to add or subtract from your selection.
+Familiar combined mouse and keyboard controls or keyboard shortcuts let you select nodes or groups of nodes, and to add or subtract from your selection.

-For selecting data on the desktop, the following keyboard and mouse shortcuts are provided.
+For selecting data on the desktop, the following mouse and keyboard controls or shortcuts are provided.

 Select all nodes